JLEBS/ryanWebsite/README_RYAN.md

 Some other changes you can make to make the website more efficent.

 In the mannifest.json file, a larger size for the favicon will allow it render on large android devices better.
-Should have a size of at least 512px, for more information see https://developers.google.com/web/tools/lighthouse/audits/manifest-contains-192px-icon
+Should have a size of at least 512px, for more information see https://developers.google.com/web/tools/lighthouse/audits/manifest-contains-192px-icon  Please supply 152x152 and sizes 192x192 (Will have to remake the logo at a very high res)

-Test in Internet Explorer (Usually IE8 minnimum)

-This really depends how keen you are, I would test it in IE if I gave a shit honestly (which I don't).
-Certain things will not work in IE so it might be a little broken if your grandma wants to use the website.
-The video probably wont render on IE either.

-Other Issues;

-//Lack of JS Fallback
-Does not provide fallback content when JavaScript is not available The page body should render some content if its scripts are not available.

 Peace,